Aakash-lets-code/Github/README.md

 <br>
 git commit -m "your message"
 <br>
-git push origin main ( imagin this origin as your file or repository and main refer to the branh name of repository)
+git push origin main ( imagine this origin as your file or repository and main refer to the branch name of repository)
 <br>

 Create a new repository through the vs code